Area bounds for planar convex bodies containing a fixed number of interior integral points: Area bound for planar convex bodies with respect to their lattice width data

 The length of the line segment

 is less than or equal to $k+1$ due to the $k$ interior integral points, so the area maximizers for $T_K$ are due to $\plvsl{T_K}\leq 1$ triangles with base length $\frac{a+b}{b}(k+1)$ and height $a+b$ in the case $a>b$ or parallelograms with base length $k+1$ and height $a+b$ for $a\leq b$.
-If we calculate their area, we get the result. \end{proof}
+Calculating their area yields the result. \end{proof}

-\begin{rem} Not only did we give sharp bounds in the Proposition, but we also explicitly described the area maximizers in the proof.
-In particular, we saw that for $\lw{K}\leq 1$ we can find convex bodies with $k$ interior integral points whose area is arbitrarily large.
-But it also turned out, that if the planar convex body has one integral vertical line and $\lw{K}>1$, then the area is bounded by
+\begin{rem} In the Proposition, we not only gave sharp bounds, but we also explicitly described the area maximizers in the proof.
+In particular, we saw that for $\lw{K}\leq 1$, convex bodies with k interior integral points can be found with arbitrarily large area.
+However, we also found, that if the planar convex body has one integral vertical line and $\lw{K}>1$, then the area is bounded by

 \end{rem}